Jonathan-Gore/applebottomgenius/README.md

 3. Mask polygon is fed through proprietory AppleGeometry algorithm to determine which way is up (#deepthoughts) -> returns <sup>o</sup> in angles to rotate smiley faces to align properly with apples.

 4. Smiley faces are then scaled to original image proportions and then applied to original image user uploaded -> return picture with smiling, happy, and healthy apples.

-##We are only excepting early buyout offerings starting in the double digits.